Find Affordable College Courses

 Request Information

-Eastern Michigan University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree journalism programs.
-Eastern Michigan is a fairly large public school located in the large suburb of Ypsilanti.
+Eastern Michigan University did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
+It came in at #6 on the list.
+Eastern Michigan is a large public school located in the suburb of Ypsilanti.

 In-state tuition fees for undergraduate students at Eastern Michigan are $15,500 per year.